NERSC/spack-infrastructure/docs/spack_training.rst

 Building CUDA Packages
 ------------------------

 On Perlmutter, the standalone CUDA package is available by loading the following modulefile:

 .. code-block:: console

-    (spack-pyenv) siddiq90@login34> module load -t av cudatoolkit /opt/cray/pe/lmod/modulefiles/core:
+    (spack-pyenv) siddiq90@login34> ml -t av cudatoolkit
+    /opt/cray/pe/lmod/modulefiles/core:
     cudatoolkit/11.5
     cudatoolkit/11.7

-NVIDIA provides CUDA as part of the NVHPC compiler which is installed on Perlmutter and accessible via `nvhpc` modulefile
+NVIDIA provides CUDA as part of the NVHPC compiler which is installed on Perlmutter and accessible via the ``nvhpc`` modulefile.

 ..
 COMMENT: This line is an example of how I suggest it should be done

 .. code-block:: console

-    (spack-pyenv) siddiq90@login34> module load -t av nvhpc /opt/cray/pe/lmod/modulefiles/mix_compilers:
+    (spack-pyenv) siddiq90@login34> ml -t av nvhpc
+    /opt/cray/pe/lmod/modulefiles/mix_compilers:
     nvhpc-mixed/21.11
     nvhpc-mixed/22.5